Subpoena duces tecum

 A subpoena duces tecum (pronounced in English /səˈpiːnə ˌdjuːsiːz ˈtiːkəm/ sə-PEE-nə-_-DEW-seez-_-TEE-kəm), or subpoena for production of evidence, is a court summons ordering the recipient to appear before the court and produce documents or other tangible evidence for use at a hearing or trial.
 In some jurisdictions, it can also be issued by legislative bodies such as county boards of supervisors.

 The summons is known by various names in different jurisdictions.
-The term subpoena duces tecum is used in the United States, as well as some other common law jurisdictions such as South Africa and Canada.
+The term subpoena duces tecum is used in the United States, and some other common law jurisdictions such as South Africa and Canada.
 The summons is called a "subpoena for production of evidence" in some U.S. states that have sought to reduce the use of non-English words and phrases in court terminology.

 The subpoena duces tecum is similar to the subpoena ad testificandum, which is a writ summoning a witness to testify orally.
 However, unlike the latter summons, the subpoena duces tecum instructs the witness to bring in hand books, papers, or evidence for the court.
 In most jurisdictions, a subpoena usually has to be served personally.